mohamed-elayat/virtual-memory/readme.md

 Simulation of r/w access to main/physical memory using C structs.
-TLB.
-Page table.
-Dirty bit.
-Page faults. .txt as disk.
+Mapping to virtual memory.
+Use of TLB, page table, dirty bit, page faults, .txt as disk.
 LRU counter as frame replacement algorithm.
 Save to disk on program exit.